Both the UAE and Russia recently announced a halt to rice sales abroad, just a week after a similar ban from India.

 "The ban does not apply to the Eurasian Economic Union member states, as well as Abkhazia and South Ossetia.
 Besides, rice can still be sent abroad for humanitarian purposes," the Russian government's announcement said.

-They also imposed this restriction in the second half of last year.
-In July 2022, the Russian Ministry of Agriculture decided to ban the export of rice, cereals, and amino acids used in animal feed until the end of the year.
-The purpose was to ensure domestic food security, maintain stable domestic prices for these products, and support the livestock processing and breeding industry.
+They also applied this restriction in the second half of last year.
+In July 2022, the Russian Ministry of Agriculture decided to ban the export of rice, cereals and amino acids used in animal feed until the end of the year.
+The purpose is to ensure domestic food security, maintain stable domestic prices of these products, as well as support the processing and livestock breeding industry.
 They then extended the ban until the end of June this year.

 Rice is a staple food for more than 3 billion people worldwide.
 Demand for rice is also increasing.

-The UAE and Russia's decisions come just a week after India - the world's largest rice exporter - banned international sales of non-Basmati rice (a popular variety in South Asia) to stabilise domestic prices.
+The UAE and Russia's decisions come just a week after India, the world's largest rice exporter, banned international sales of non-Basmati rice (a popular variety in South Asia) to stabilize domestic prices.

 Exports will only be allowed if Indian authorities allow them, at the request of the other government, to ensure food security in that country.
 Pre-orders will still be allowed to be completed.
 The Indian government said its decision will affect 25% of the country’s total rice exports.

-The ban could put pressure on global prices amid fears that El Nino will destroy crops.
-Prices for other major grains have also surged amid tensions between Russia and Ukraine.
+The ban could weigh on global prices amid fears of El Nino damaging crops.
+Prices of other major grains have also spiked due to Russia-Ukraine tensions.
 India is also restricting exports of wheat and sugar.

 Ha Thu (according to Reuters, Vedomosti)